 ●Grade I injuries are minor contusions associated with small hematomas, minor capsular injury, and traumatic pancreatitis.
 When minor contusions are identified in the operating room, no specific intervention is needed (not even drainage) .

 ●Grade II injuries are pancreatic lacerations that do not involve the main pancreatic duct.
 Bleeding from the parenchyma is often apparent.
 Grade II injuries are treated with limited debridement and closed-suction drainage .
-Several procedures including suture repair of the capsule, omental plug, bipolar cautery, and tissue sealant have been advocated to decrease pancreatic fistula formation from minor pancreatic ducts injury, but there is no evidence to support these methods.
+Several procedures, including suture repair of the capsule, omental plug, bipolar cautery, and tissue sealant, have been advocated to decrease pancreatic fistula formation from minor pancreatic duct injury, but there is no evidence to support these methods.

 Pancreatic ductal injuries — The management of pancreatic ductal injuries depends upon whether the main pancreatic duct is injured to the right or left of the superior mesenteric vein.